Jinzhi123/NNDL_2021/Midterm/baseline/README.md

-# Baseline Code Source:
+## Baseline Code Source:
-  Our codes are mainly adapted from https://github.com/kuangliu/pytorch-cifar.
+  Our codes are mainly adapted from https://github.com/kuangliu/pytorch-cifar, except for the necessary modification under the windows environment.